Accountability and Testing of Students in Various Situations:

 A. See the policy document regarding student in special/unique situations.

-English Language Learners
+English Learners

 A. ESEA requires that all students participate in statewide assessment to be used for accountability.
-Federal regulations provide some flexibility related to the assessment and accountability for recently arrived ELL students only (See 34 CFR § 200.6 (b) (4)).
+Federal regulations provide some flexibility related to the assessment and accountability for recently arrived EL students only (See 34 CFR § 200.6 (b) (4)).

 Districts will need to first determine if the student has recently arrived in the United States before making assessment and accountability decisions.
 Recently arrived refers to a student that has attended a U.S. school for less than 12 cumulative months.

-A recently arrived ELL may be exempt from one required administration of the state’s English Language Arts assessment.
+A recently arrived EL may be exempt from one required administration of the state’s English Language Arts assessment.
 If the student does not participate in the ELA assessment, he or she must participate in ACCESS for ELLS.
 Recently arrived students must participate in all other content areas, with or without accommodations.
 Students in a school or district for less than a full academic year (FAY) are counted for test participation only; their assessment results are not factored into school or district report cards.

 A. If the student does not participate in the ELA assessment, he or she must participate in ACCESS for ELLs®.
 Recently arrived students must participate in all other content areas, with or without accommodations.
 Students in district for less than a full academic year (FAY) are counted for test participation only; their assessment results are not factored into school or district report cards.